dansmyers/IntroToCS/Projects/2-Vignettes/2-Love_Letters.md

 You can use AI freely to help you write this program.

 - As in the last program, think about the complexity of the AI's code.
-There are many ways to make this program more complicated and the AI will probably try to do them unless you carefully exclude them.
+There are many ways to make this program more complicated, which the AI will probably try unless you carefully exclude them.
 Don't turn in a solution that uses feature we haven't talked about yet.

 - You get to make a lot of choices for this program, so make them!
 Don't outsource your creativity to the AI!